grittygrease/tls13-post-handshake-auth/draft-sullivan-tls-post-handshake-auth.md

 The certificate_request_context is an opaque string which identifies the certificate request and which will be echoed in the corresponding Certificate message.
+The certificate_request_context value MUST be unique for the connection.
+A client MUST set the most significant bit of the first octet of the certificate_request_context; a server MUST clear this bit.

 For CertificateRequests sent from the server, the DistinguishedName and CertificateExtension fields are defined exactly as in the TLS 1.3 specification.

 For CertificateRequests send from the client, a HostName containing the Server Name Indication (defined in [RFC6066]) used for selecting the certificate is included.

 ## Certificate Message